 Do members have to get a reservation?

 Member reservations are not required for most days.
 During high volume times, like Spring Break or during special events, advanced purchases and member reservations may be required.
-Spring Break 2023 will require advanced purchases from April 1 - April 16.
-To visit during these dates, click here.
+Spring Break 2024 will require advanced purchases from March 30 - April 7.
+Tickets will be available in January 2024 for those dates.

 Will my expired membership card work?